 Being an Overseas Filipino Worker (OFW), you can still claim SSS maternity benefit if you give birth abroad.
 However, there are conditions that apply.
-The most important conditions are keeping your SSS membership active and regularly paying your monthly contributions, especially within the year before you give birth.
+The most important conditions are keeping your SSS membership active and regularly paying your monthly contributions.

 In this article, I write about how to claim SSS maternity benefit if you give birth outside the Philippines and how to compute maternity benefit.
-They are solely based on my own experience and I may not cover other special cases, if any.
+They are solely based on my own experience and I may not cover other special cases.

 1. Make sure that your SSS membership is active.

 You can do this by logging on to your personal profile on the SSS website.

 2. Pay your monthly contributions regularly.

 You can do this by paying at any international remittance centers.
 Or you can pay your monthly contributions online via UnionBank or any BancNet online portals.

 HIGHLY IMPORTANT: Within the 12-month period prior to your semester of contingency, you should have made at least 3 monthly contributions.
-Read the section “How to calculate maternity benefit” for more information about the semester of contingency.
+For more information about the semester of contingency, read the third section of this post titled “How to calculate maternity benefit”.

 Things to do while you are pregnant